zacharywelch/rails_api_filters/README.md

 RailsApiFilters is automatically included in ActionController::Base or ActionController::API if you're using [rails-api](https://github.com/rails-api/rails-api).

-RailsApiFilter will trap common exceptions and respond with the correct status code and message.
+RailsApiFilters will trap common exceptions and respond with the correct status code and message.

 - ActiveRecord::RecordNotFound exceptions are returned as 404 Resource not found